soxueren/atsd/changelogs/2016-12-26_2017-01-08/README.md

 ### Issue 3143
 -------------

-Fixed an issue where value and time columns of series with shorter period were not being displayed: https://apps.axibase.com/chartlab/adce7a9c
+Fixed an issue where the value and time columns of series with shorter period were not being displayed: https://apps.axibase.com/chartlab/adce7a9c